Where are you from and did art always play a big part in your life growing up?

 Where else do you pull inspiration from?

 My collection of found vintage photographs inspire me.
-I am inspired while out hunting and gathering for the various vintage objects that I sell on Etsy.
+I am inspired while out hunting and gathering for vintage objects.
 I am hugely inspired by the nature around me and get many of my ideas while out walking my dog Pippa.
-Manhattan is a huge inspiration & I'm lucky to be so close.
+Manhattan is also a continual inspiration.